SaaS Cancel Flow Best Practices: How to Save 20-30% of Churning Customers

 - Don't show more than one offer.
 Multiple back-to-back offers feel desperate and pushy.

 - Don't force a long survey.
-2–3 questions max.
+2 to 3 questions max.
 Respect their time.

 - Don't delay the cancellation.
 If they confirm, process it immediately.
 Don't make them wait 24 hours.